SquareとMicrosoft Excelの連携イメージ

 (2) After entering the information of the Microsoft Excel account you want to link, scroll down and fill in the "Database Integration" section.

-You can refer to information from the linked account as shown in the image below.
+You can reference information from the linked account as shown in the image below.

 (For example, referencing the site ID from the file storage location.)

-(3) It is also possible to reference information such as "Item Name".
+(3) You can also reference information such as "Item Name".

 After entering the items, click [Next].